-Marijuana Related Businesses2 Information for Examiners Relevant Policy Examiner Notes 2.
-Does management review customer information obtained as part of their customer due diligence program at least every 90 days to determine whether a change in SAR filing is warranted? • An MRB's risk profile may change quickly.
-This question is intended to assess how an institution manages these changing risks and whether the necessary adjustments are made to remain in compliance with FinCEN plan and guidance.
-If management deems it necessary to terminate a relationship with a marijuana-related business the term "Marijuana Termination" should be used in the narrative portion of the accompanying SAR.
-FIN-2014-G001 recommends refreshing information obtained as part of customer due diligence on a periodic basis and commensurate with the risk presented by the MRB.
+Marijuana Related Businesses 2 Information for Examiners Relevant Policy Examiner Notes 2.
+Does management re customer information obtained as part of the customer due diligend program at least ever days to determine whether a change in Sfiling is warranted? quickly.
+This question is intended to assess how an institution manages these changing risks and whether the necessary adjustments are made to remain in compliance with FinCEN plan FIN-2014-G001 recommends refreshing information obtained as part of customer due diligence on a periodic basis and commensurate with the risk presented by the MRB.
 With respect to information the state licensure obtained in connection with such customer due diligence, a financial institution may reasonably rely on the accuracy of information provided by state licensing authorities, where states make such information available.